 - Summer I: Payment must be received or approved financing plans in place by May 5.

 - Summer II: Payment must be received or approved financing plans in place by June 15.

 What payment methods can I use for one-time payments?

-One-time payments can be made online with a checking account for free or with Visa, Master Card, American Express, or Discover; there is a surcharge when paying with a credit card.
-These payments can be made online through the Student Account Center or in the SFS office with a check.
+One-time payments can be made online with a checking account for free or with Visa, Master Card, American Express or Discover; there is a surcharge when paying with a credit card.
+These payments can be made online through the Student Self Service portal or in the SFS office with a check.

 Why is health insurance on my bill?

 All students are required to have health insurance coverage or take the university health insurance plan.
 To learn more about the health insurance requirement, the university-sponsored health insurance plan, or to remove the charge from your bill, visit uarts.edu/healthinsurance.